langenf1/cpp_encrypter/README.md

 * CryptoPP
 * GTKMM 3.0
+* CMake

 #### Building
+First of all you must create the Makefile using CMake.
+To do this head over to the build directory and run the command `cmake .`.

-On windows open cmd and head over to the build directory and make sure you have Cygwin make installed or another program that is capable of handling Makefiles.
+On Windows make sure you have 'Cygwin make' installed or another program that is capable of handling Makefiles.
 Type `make -f Makefile` in your command prompt.

-On other OS's make sure you have a program installed that can handle Makefiles, on Linux you will most likely have to install the build essentials such as gcc, gcc-c++, make, automake, kernel-devel.
+On other OS's make sure you have another program installed that can handle Makefiles, on Linux you will most likely have to install the build essentials such as gcc, gcc-c++, make, automake, kernel-devel.
 The package names differ per OS.
-Head over to the build directory in your terminal and simply type `make`.
+Once again head over to the build directory in your terminal and simply type `make`.

 #### Launching

-You can launch the program by executing the following command:
+You can launch the program by executing the following command in the build directory:
-`./build/cpp_encrypter`
+`./cpp_encrypter`